 Power consumption in ad-hoc networks can be divided into two parts: (1) the idle mode and (2) the transmit/receive mode.
 The nodes in the network are either in idle mode or in transmit/receive mode at all time.
 The idle mode corresponds to a baseline power consumption.
-Optimizing this mode is the focus of [38, 6, 35, 37].
+Optimizing this mode is the focus of [33, 4].
 We instead focus on studying and optimizing the transmit/receive mode.
 When a message is routed through the system, all the nodes with the exception of the source and destination receives a message and then immediately relay it.
-Because of this, we can view the power consumption at each node as an aggregate between transit and receive powers which we will model as one parameter.
+Because of this, we can view the power consumption at each node as an aggregate between transit and receive powers which we will model as one parameter as described below.

 More specifically, we assume an ad-hoc network that can be represented by a weighted graph G(V, E).
 The vertices of the graph correspond to computers in the network.
 They have weights that correspond to the computer's power level.
 The edges in the graph correspond to pairs of computers that are in communication range.
-Each edge weight is the power cost of sending a unit message1 between the two nodes.
-Our results are independent of the power consumption model as long as we assume the power consumption of sending a unit message between two nodes does not change during a run of the algorithm.
-That is, the weight of any edge in the network graph is fixed.
+Each weight between nodes is the power cost of sending a unit message1 between the two nodes.